yingpengma/yingpengma/README.md

 I'm Yingpeng MA, a NLP beginner 👨‍💻

-- 🚀 I would like to conduct meaningful research.
+- 🚀 I would like to conduct meaningful research

-- 🎓 I am currently conducting research on Trustworthy AI and Causality.
+- 🎓 I am currently conducting research on Trustworthy AI and Causality

 - 📫 How to reach me: mayingpeng [AT] westlake [DOT] edu [DOT] cn